dbarakoti/overtime-app/README.md

 - Refactor user association intergration test in post_spec
 - Refactor posts/-form for admin user with status
 - fix post_spec.rb: 82 to refactor
+- fix post_spec.rb: 52 to have correct user reference and not require update